Key Real Estate Terms You Need to Know When Selling a Fire-Damaged House!

 Zoning Ordinance:

-Regulation that defines the way property is used in specific areas; enforceable by police power.
+A regulation that specifies property use in specific areas, enforceable through police power.

 Avoid a Long Selling Process